A baby step-giant step roadmap algorithm for general algebraic sets: Main result

-\begin{remark} Algorithm \ref{alg:babygiant_bounded} would have been much simpler if we could make recursive calls to Algorithm \ref{alg:babygiant_bounded} at the fibers over the points in $\mathcal{N}_{y,\eps}$, and thus obtain a roadmap first of $V_{y,\eps}$, and finally take the image of the resulting roadmap under the $\lim_\eps$ map.
-In this case the proof of correctness of the algorithm would be an immediate consequence of the main connectivity result, Corollary \ref{specialisspecial}, and the fact that the image under $\lim_\eps$ of a bounded, semi-algebraically connected semi-algebraic set is also semi-algebraically connected.
+\begin{remark} Algorithm \ref{alg:babygiant_bounded} would have been much simpler if we could make recursive calls to Algorithm \ref{alg:babygiant_bounded} at the fibers over the points in $\mathcal{N}_{\eps}$, and thus obtain a roadmap first of $V(\eps)_{y}$, and finally take the image of the resulting roadmap under the $\lim_\eps$ map.
+In this case the proof of correctness of the algorithm would be an immediate consequence of the main connectivity result, Corollary \ref{specialisspecial}, and the fact that the image under $\lim_\eps$ of a bounded, s-a connected set is also s-a connected.

-However we are unable to compute limits of semi-algebraic curves given by curve segments over a real block representations depending on $\eps$ with number as well sizes of the blocks bounded by $O(\sqrt{k})$ with complexity $d^{O(k \sqrt{k})}$, because we would obtain a degree $d^{O(k^2)}$ in $\eps$.
+However, we are unable to compute efficiently limits of s-a curves given by curve segments over a real block representation which depend on $\eps$, if the number of blocks and their sizes are large.
+More precisely, if the number of blocks as well as the sizes of the blocks are proportional to $\sqrt{k}$, then the procedure that we use to compute limits of curve segments could produce polynomials with degrees as large as $d^{c k^2}$ in $\eps$ where $c$ is some constant $>0$.
+This is unacceptable since we are aiming for a roadmap algorithm having complexity $d^{O(k \sqrt{k})}$.

-We overcome this difficulty by making recursive calls to Algorithm \ref{alg:babygiant_bounded}, not at the fibers over the points in $\mathcal{N}_{y,\eps}$, but at the fibers over $\mathcal{N}_y = \lim_\eps (\mathcal{N}_{\eps,y})$, so that the algebraic sets specified in the input to the various recursive calls are then $Z_{(y,z)}$ for $z \in \mathcal{N}_y$.
-In this approach, the only limits of curve segments that are computed are those of the roadmap of $W_{y,\eps}^p$, and we can compute the limits of these curve segments without spoiling the complexity, as they are not defined over real block representations depending on $\eps$.
-However, since the recursive calls are made with fibers of $Z_y$ (instead of $V_{y,\eps}$), Corollary \ref{specialisspecial} is not directly applicable, and we need to be more careful about choosing the set of points in the input to the recursive calls.
+We overcome this difficulty by making recursive calls to Algorithm \ref{alg:babygiant_bounded}, not at the fibers over the points in $\mathcal{N}(\eps)$, but at the fibers over $\mathcal{N} = \lim_\eps (\mathcal{N}(\eps))$, so that the algebraic sets specified in the input to the various recursive calls are then $V_{(y,z)}$ for $z \in \mathcal{N}$.
+In this approach, the only limits of curve segments that are computed are those of the roadmap of $W(\eps)_{y}^{(p)}$, and we can compute the limits of these curve segments without spoiling the complexity, as they are not defined over real block representations depending on $\eps$.
+However, since the recursive calls are made with fibers of $V_y$ (instead of $V(\eps)_{y}$), Corollary \ref{specialisspecial} is not directly applicable, and we need to be more careful about choosing the set of points in the input to the recursive calls.
 It also makes the proof of correctness more complicated. \end{remark}

 {\sc Proof of correctness.}

 {\bf Base case.}

 If $\lceil (k - mp)/p \rceil = 1$ then the correctness of the algorithm is a consequence of the correctness of \cite[Algorithm 15.3 (Bounded Algebraic Roadmap)]{BPRbook2}.